CodyCBakerPhD/comorecipes/como_recipes/recipes/baked_potato.md

 ## Instructions

+Use aluminum foil for easy cleanup.

-Thoroughly scrub a Russet potato in good condition.
+Thoroughly scrub a potato in good condition.

 Poke a number of holes over the exterior with a fork.

 Rub some olive oil on and coat with a bit of salt.

 Bake for 45 min at 425° F.